Experiencing pain when walking or running can be a complex problem.

 - It delays, impairs, or prevents normal healing

 - Instinctive gait compensations continue despite having undergone joint replacement surgery

 Automatic gait compensation needs to be recognized, analyzed, and attended to in order to determine whether to alter modify; identify alternative compensations, or accept and allow to continue.

 Is the gait deviation an acquired habit that can respond to gait training and/or intervention?

 If there is a history of recent traumatic injury there is a higher probability the gait deviation or compensation can be addressed with an intervention.
 If there is a history of recent joint surgery or joint replacement surgery, there is a high probability the gait deviation or compensation can be addressed with an intervention.
 It is appropriate to put forward a hypothesis if intervention is applied then gait deviation can be eliminated or decreased.

 Is the observed gait deviation an optimal gait compensation?
-Is there a better compensation?
+Is there better compensation?
 Is the gait deviation related to pre-existing structural impairments and therefore the compensation or gait deviation should be allowed to be continued?
-Is the gait deviation related to pre-existing structural impairments and are their alternative options to compensate?
+Is the gait deviation related to pre-existing structural impairments and are there alternative options to compensate?

 Should you seek an expert analysis to identify and intervene?